junezimmerman23/rasa-chatbot/data/nlu.md

 - greet
 - greetings

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
 - see ya

+## intent:thanks
+- thanks
+- thank you
+- I appreciate it
+- thanks a lot

 ## intent:affirm
 - yes